ReedChristopherFoster/dataset_ufo/archive/README.md

  - **older versions of the final dataset**
    - *when the dataset is updated at a later month, the previous data set, that doesn't contain those months, will be moved here*

+   - *the archive folder is used to store in-process data that you want to retain but is not part of the finished dataset.